Being Cabin Crew | The Ugly Truth Part 4

 In my mind I believed I deleted it a couple of hours later.
 It was actually the following day, or at least it was the following day when I believe I deleted it.

 Fred told me the post was submitted very late in the evening.
-That confused me because I’m usually in bed by that time.
+That confused me because I tend to go to bed quite early.
 I had no clear recollection of what time it was posted.

-The precise time it was submitted was discussed extensively during my second (telephone) meeting with Fred.
+The precise time it was submitted was discussed extensively during my second meeting by telephone with Fred.

 The following comes from the outcome of the disciplinary investigation carried out by Brenda.